 - (If you would like a fillable version of this form, please contact the lab at: email@example.com)

 The Erie County Central Police Services Forensic Laboratory (ECCPSFL) is located in the Public Safety Campus at 45 Elm Street in downtown Buffalo, NY.
 The laboratory has a staff of twenty-five (25) members who serve to provide scientific support to over forty (40) Local, State, and Federal law enforcement agencies.
-The ECCPSFL is accredited in all disciplines listed below by the New York State Commission of Forensic Science and the ANSI National Accreditation Board.
+The laboratory is accredited in the field of Forensic Testing in the disciplines listed below by the New York State Commission of Forensic Science and ANSI National Accreditation Board.
+The laboratory has fulfilled the requirements of ISO/IEC 17025:2017, ANAB Forensic Testing & Calibration AR 3125:2019, and the FBI Quality Assurance Standards for Forensic DNA Testing Laboratories:2020.
 The laboratory was first accredited by ASCLD/LAB on September 27, 1993 in the following disciplines:

 - Controlled Substances